jtsagata/places-cli/Readme.md

 echo ${XDG_DOWNLOAD_DIR:-$HOME}
 ```

-with _places_ it becomes:
+Or use the `xdg-user-dir`, but this is prone to errors.
+With _places_ it becomes:

 ```shell
 places desktop
 places downloads
 ```

-Ah, much better
+Ah, much better, no UPPERCASE and will return an error if you make some typo.

-But you can do much more with it
+But wait, you can do much more with it

 - Get a path like: _/home/alice/.config/gizmo/theme/colors.txt_